Focus On Your Customer

 Each of us has to come to some resolution within ourselves about our actions.
 In the case of my client, when the chairman asked him what really happened in New York, he said, “The good news, Bill, is that we closed the deal.
 I’m happy we can continue to do business with these folks under our new contract.
 It will really raise our revenue numbers for the year.”
 He actually answered the question and by-passed the implied question.
 The chairman smiled and shook my client’s hand.
 “Good deal!” he responded, and walked away.

-Whenever I’ve gone on a journey, I always ask myself three questions: What did I learn about the world?
+Whenever I’ve gone on a journey out of the country, I always ask myself three questions: What did I learn about the world?
 What was the greatest gift I received?
 What did I learn about myself?

 What was the greatest gift I received?
 A wonderful dining experience in Florence with our host Carla.
 We stayed at this woman’s home, which she’s turned into a bed and breakfast.
 Part of what she offers her visitors is a six-course, authentic Tuscan dinner.
 This meal was one of the finest dining experiences I’ve ever had.
 The food was beyond great, prepared to perfection.
 The wines matched with it were superb.
 And the company at the table was just the right blend of people — a mixture of Americans and Italians who shared similar values and who wanted to connect.
 We shared our travel experiences and what we loved most about Florence and Italy.
 Another great gift during the trip was being able to get our wash done in Rome.
 After 2½ weeks of doing laundry by hand, this was a total luxury!